aws/aws-cdk/packages/cfn2ts/module-template/README.md

 ## Low-level AWS CloudFormation Resources Library
-The `aws-cdk-resources` library is automatically generated from the [CloudFormation Resource specification](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-resource-specification.html).
+The `@aws-cdk/resources` library is automatically generated from the [CloudFormation Resource specification](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-resource-specification.html).
 It provides access to all resource types CloudFormation supports, in a low-level API.
 You should prefer depending on higher level construct libraries (such as `aws-cdk-ec2`, `aws-cdk-s3`, ...) as they will offer more expressive APIs and in many cases will